Spaces Everywhere

 Spaces Everywhere is the twelfth studio album by English band The Monochrome Set.
-It was released on the 16th of March 2015, through German record label Tapete.
+It was released on 16 March 2015 through German record label Tapete.

 Background

 The album is the band's third studio album since re-forming in 2011 and their first release on Tapete Records.

 Track listing

 Critical reception

-On Metacritic, which assigns a "weighted average" rating out of 100 from selected independent ratings and reviews from mainstream critics, the album received a Metascore of 78 based on 11 reviews.
+On Metacritic, which assigns a "weighted average" rating out of 100 from selected independent ratings and reviews from mainstream critics, the album received a score of 78 based on 11 reviews.

 AllMusic said "The bulk of the album sounds like Television married Sparks and had a baby during London's swinging '60s and commented on the album's title track that as album closers go, it's a flute-filled, existential whopper and There really are spaces everywhere, and most would be better served if they were filled with Monochrome Set albums.